What is user matching?

 What is a User Match Rate?

 The user match rate is defined as the percentage of users of party A known to party B. In the most common use case, this is the percentage of users in a segment that we can match our Krux User ID to a partner’s user ID.
-The Salesforce DMP segment match rate excludes Safari and app IDs (more information below).
+The Salesforce Audience Studio segment match rate excludes Safari and app IDs (more information below).

-The higher the DMP’s user match rate with partners, the greater the scale when activating segments in campaigns.
+The higher the user match rate with partners, the greater the scale when activating segments in campaigns.
 Greater audience scale creates more options for managing and optimizing campaign tactics such as segmentation, personalized messaging, frequency, omni channel journey, etc.

 What Match Rates can be achieved?
 Why is my match rate low?

 We typically see match rates between 60-90%.
 Factors that prevent a 100% match rate:

 - Are you firing the user match pixel on all pages?

 - Do you have high cookie churn caused by blocking or deleting cookies?

 - Does your audience overlap well with the DSP or sync partner?